simonbengtsson/lumo-decap/README.md

 ## Development

-You can run the app locally with `npm run dev` and create a new lumo app file with `npm run build:lumo`.
+You can run the app locally with `npm run dev` and create a new app file with `npm run build:lumo`.